 Pilgrim’s Wilderness: A true story about innocence and madness on the Alaskan Frontier by Tom Izzia.

 One review summarized this book as, Into the Wild meets Helter Skelter.
-That is not too far off.
+And I probably shouldn’t write more than that, because it is a perfect summary.

 This true story takes place in a remote outpost called McCarthy.
 It’s difficult to travel to McCarthy and there are only about 29 people to greet visitors when/if visitors finally get there.
 But if you want to understand how the 1980 Alaska National Interest Lands Conservation Act impacted the local homesteaders’ mental state -which was likely, for many, already fairly disturbed- this is a good book to pick up.

-But that’s not the main story here.
-Pilgrim’s Wilderness is about Papa Pilgrim, his wife, and their fifteen children who came to McCarthy to squat on land the government had brought under their control.
+Pilgrim’s Wilderness is about Papa Pilgrim, his wife, and their fifteen children who came to McCarthy to squat on land the government had recently brought under their control.
 Initially the 20 or so McCarthy residents felt that the Pilgrims were a shining example of homespun Christian life and welcomed the family into their community.
-There were also deeper conversations about continued community support as long as the clan could show they were able to fend for themselves through long winters.
-And the locals were true to their word, they supported the Pilgrim’s illegal behavior and squared off with the government for a while, backing the Pilgrim’s criminal actions, which included squatting and disturbing public land.
+The McCarthy community held other internal conversations about continued community support as long as the clan could show they were able to fend for themselves through long winters.
+The citizens were true to their word, they supported the Pilgrim’s illegal behavior and squared off with the government for a while, backing the Pilgrim’s criminal actions, which included squatting and disturbing public land.

-But not a surprise, behind all the Pilgrim’s piety and old-timey singing there turned out to be a significant backstory that smelled of religious creepiness and led to a trail of unethical and criminal behavior in multiple states.
+But not a surprise, behind all the Pilgrim’s piety and old-timey family singing the author uncovered the Pilgrim’s backstory that was steeped in religious creepiness and criminal behavior in other states.
 Izzia is a crafty story teller and slowly reveals the early years of the Pilgrim’s weird and illegal actions while interspersing the present-day story of the escalating war with the Park Service.

 Papa Pilgrim’s actions not only sparked multiple confrontations with the National Park Service but also divided McCarthy on the topic of where citizens’ rights end and where the government’s powers start.
 It is likely a similar topic would pop up if you talk to local Alaskans on a visit.
 And if it does, you’ll hear words like ‘over-reach’ and ‘my gun’ more than a few times.